 Make sure you purchase ones that are appropriate for the activities they’ll be needing them for, and keep them in an accessible place.

-Earplugs or Earmuffs for Children Hearing Protection ?
+Earplugs or Earmuffs for Kids’ Hearing Protection?

 There are many different types of earmuffs on the market, giving you a range of size and style options.
-These special children specific hearing protection options are designed to fit snugly on smaller heads and are more suited to a child’s needs than earplugs.
+These special children-specific hearing protection options are designed to fit snugly on smaller heads and are more suited to a child’s needs than earplugs.

 A hearing protector’s level of protection is measured by its Noise Reduction Rating (NRR).
 The higher the NRR, the better the earmuffs are at limiting sound exposure.
 This is a handy way to draw a general comparison between different products.

 When buying earmuffs, it is important to check that they fit properly on your child’s head and aren’t too loose.
-Buying in-store rather online will be advantageous in this respect.
+Buying in-store rather than online will be advantageous in this respect.
 If your child wears glasses, the earmuffs still need to make a seal over them yet remain comfortable.

 Can Young Children Wear Earplugs?